raspberrypilearning/getting-started-with-guis/en/step_8.md

 --- /collapse ---

-The `PushButton` widget is a good example of how the event loop works: the GUI waits for an event (in this case, you clicking on the button), and it calls a function in response to the event.
+The `PushButton` widget is a good example of how the event loop works: the GUI waits for an event (in this case, you clicking the button), and it calls a function in response to the event.
 This function may contain code to change something on the GUI, and if it does, the display is updated accordingly.